 About AerX Labs

 AerX Labs, a startup with interests in Experimental/Affordable Next Gen Avionics products and Flight Simulation(Flightrix) technologies.
-This was Co- founded by Sumit Rishi, Kartavya Mohan Gupta and Priyank Sharma who handled this project and were my mentors throughout.
+Co- founded by Sumit Rishi, Kartavya Mohan Gupta and Priyank Sharma handled this project and were also my mentors throughout.

 www.aerxlabs.com